January 2nd, 2020 by Juan Mulford

 A couple of months ago, NetApp announced an update to its data management software, ONTAP, with version 9.7.
 ONTAP includes many enhancements, where NetApp put the focus on FabricPool (auto cloud tiering of cold data), new SAN offerings, new scale-out capabilities, data protection, and security.
 Also, beginning with this new version, ONTAP presents a redesigned ONTAP System Manager, simplifying ONTAP management with an intuitive graphical user interface (GUI).
 ONTAP 9.7 was announced on October 29, and it's been available to download from mid-November of 2019.

 New SAN Offerings & FabricPool Enhancements

-Among the new ONTAP enhancements, is FabricPools.
-FabricPool is a hybrid storage solution that uses an all-flash aggregate as the performance tier and an object store as the external capacity tier.
+Among the new ONTAP enhancements is FabricPool.
+FabricPool is a hybrid cloud storage solution that uses an all-flash aggregate as the performance tier and an object store as the external capacity tier.
 Data in a FabricPool is stored in a tier based on whether it is frequently accessed or not.
 Using a FabricPool will help IT departments reduce storage costs without compromising performance, efficiency, or protection.
 In this new version, FabricPool volume tiering policies have a new “All” policy.
 This new policy allows tiering data to the configured cloud immediately.